What is dysplasia in dogs?

 When you’re bathing, stroking or grooming your dog, it may try to prevent you going near its hip.

 Your pooch may also display obvious signs of discomfort or pain: groaning when it gets up, or whimpering and crying while putting weight on the affected limbs.

 Remember: pooches try to hide their pain.

 If you suspect something’s wrong, don’t be fooled by your dog’s stoicism: keep an eye on it, and take it to the vet if its condition doesn’t quickly improve.
-Dog insurance could help you cover the costs of vets’ fees.
+Insurance for your dog could help you cover the costs of vets’ fees.